pivotal/docs-platform-automation-reference-pipeline-config/README.md

 ### Design Considerations

 * The example pipelines that have configuration/vars (`CONFIG_PATHS`/`VARS_PATHS`)
-that come from multiple paths
-are intentionally written from *least* specific to *most* specific in order to give priority to foundation specific properties over the common properties.
+that come from multiple locations are intentionally written from *least* specific to *most* specific in order to give priority to foundation specific properties over the common properties.
 * Config file location considerations: